jvansch1/ycharts-wiki/Dev-Env-Setup.md

 brew install pango gdk-pixbuf libxml2 libxslt libffi
 # If you're using OSX 10.9+:
 brew install swig
+# Install pkg-config (may be necessary for some other packages)
+brew install pkg-config
 ```

 ## Checkout code